sarah-amalia/sarahpage/src/pages/about/about.md

 Hi, I'm Sarah,
-a passionate Technical Writer with a strong English background and a genuine curiosity for technology.
+a passionate Writer with a strong English background and a genuine curiosity for technology.
 I bring both technical understanding and strong language instincts to every documentation I write.